11 Health Secrets Your Butt Wants You to Know

 I can let about 20 rip a day

 Yes, we’re talking about farts; and no, that’s not crazy, it’s actually normal.
 Gas forms when bacteria in your colon ferment carbohydrates that aren’t digested in your small intestine.
 The biggest food offenders are often those high in fiber.
 (Looking at you fruits, veggies, grains, and beans).
 When excess gas takes the southern route out is called flatus.
-Find out what farts say about your health.
+(Learn why you might want to stop holding in your farts.)

 Every 30 minutes, someone’s butt is going under the knife